 Department of Public Administration and Policy

-- Jeremy Shiffman is Associate Professor of Public Administration and Policy at American University.
+- Jeremy Shiffman is Professor of Public Administration and Policy at American University.
 A political scientist by training, he researches the politics of health policy and administration in poor countries.
 He has a particular interest in health agenda-setting: why some issues receive priority while others are neglected.
 Among other topics, he has investigated maternal survival, newborn survival, family planning, donor funding for health and health systems reform.
 His research has been funded by the Gates, MacArthur and Rockefeller Foundations, among other organizations.
 His work has appeared in multiple journals, including The Lancet, The American Journal of Public Health, Social Science and Medicine, The British Journal of Obstetrics and Gynaecology and The Bulletin of the World Health Organization.
-Previously he was on the faculty of the Maxwell School of Syracuse University, where he received four teaching awards.
+He is the inaugural recipient of the Gary and Stacey Jacobs Award for excellence in health policy research.
+Previously he was on the faculty of the Maxwell School of Syracuse University.
+He has been the recipient of five teaching awards across his career.
 Prior to working in academia he served as an executive with the international public relations firm Burson-Marsteller, and as a social worker, working with Vietnamese boat people.

 DegreesPhD in political science, University of Michigan; MA in international relations, Johns Hopkins University; BA summa cum laude in philosophy, Yale University

 - DOWNLOAD CV (PDF)

 - SPA - Public Admin and Policy

 - Ward - 336